imprvhub/ivanlunadev-portfolio/readme.md

 npm run dev
 ```
 Then it should be accessible at http://localhost:4321

+## Known Issues & To-do
+This is an overview of the already known problems and bugs as well as a collection of things that still need to be done.

+**Known issues**

+- From mobile dimensions, if the user expands the 'nav-menu' and then resizes the screen to more than 1024px width, the nav-menu breaks.
+While this behavior may not be common, it's important to maintain consistency in responsive interactions for all user interactions.

+**To-do**

+- Fix the responsive behavior of the nav-menu when transitioning from mobile to desktop using an intersection observer.

 ## Feedback & Support
 Your feedback is important, and I'm here to assist you with any questions or concerns.
 Your input plays a crucial role in enhancing the project and optimizing the user experience.
 Feel free to reach out to me: